icopy-site/awesome/docs/awesome/awesome-frontend-gis.md

 - [ClimateArchive](https://climatearchive.org/) - An interactive visualisation of climate model data across time and space.
 - [Old Maps Online](https://www.oldmapsonline.org/) - Browse historical places and search for old maps with timeline.
 - [chronotrains](https://www.chronotrains.com) - Where can you go by train in 8h?
+- [Castlemap](https://thecastlemap.com/) - The world's 2,400 great castles on one night map, built from Wikidata.

 ## 🌐 Web apps
 Plug-and-play geospatial web apps: